doctor3w/Dance-Dance-Evolution/docs/index.md

 gsl_wavelet_workspace *work = &workspace;
 ```

 Once the DWT algorithm was functioning, we began writing the actual beat detection code.
 We decided to perform the DWT approximately 10 times a second, so that we could get pretty good resolution for beat detection.
-Sampling at 40kHz, this worked out to about 4096 samples for each transform (the function requires an input array of length 2^N for some N).
+Sampling at 40kHz, this worked out to about 4096 samples for each transform (the function requires an input array of length that is some power of 2).
 We downsample by 2, giving us 2048 samples and 11 layers of coefficients.
-When a buffer of samples fills, we compute the DWT.
-GSL's DWT returns the coefficients in one large array, so our absmax function takes in array indices and returns the maximum absolute coefficient value in that segment.
-This allows to find the peak of each coefficient layer.
+When a buffer of samples fills, we trigger the DWT computation.
+GSL's DWT returns the coefficients in one large array, so we defined an absmax function that returns the maximum absolute coefficient value in a specified range.
+This allows to find the peak of each coefficient layer.943e4

 We then take those peaks and compare them to our thresholds.
 We have two sets of thresholds for each coefficient layer, one active and one passive.
 If the absmax value is greater than active plus passive thresholds, a beat is detected.
 The passive thresholds were set due to testing trial and error.
 The active ones are essentially a running average of the past four or so absmax values from that coefficient layer, implemented through an approximation of an RC filter (`((old_val - new_val) >> 1) + ((old_val - new_val) >> 2) + new_val`).
 We then send the detected beats to the computer.